 And, because we loved it so much when we tasted it, an Antep Ezmesi recipe was one of the first Turkish recipes we learned.

-We’re sure if you make spicy ezme at home – or if you’ve never tasted it yourself and you try it in a Turkish restaurant – you’ll love it, too.
+We’re sure if you make spicy (acılı) ezme at home – or if you’ve never tasted it yourself and you try it in a Turkish restaurant – you’ll love it, too.

-And when any friends come out to visit us in Fethiye and we go to the fish market or other restaurants around town, they’ll go to the meze fridges and their first choice of meze is always Antep ezmesi.
+And when any friends come out to visit us in Fethiye and we go to the fish market or other local restaurants around town, they’ll go to the meze fridges and their first choice of meze is always Antep ezmesi.

 What is Antep Ezme?

 You’ll also see the word used to describe any other Turkish food that involves a bit of crushing, smashing up or grinding.

 And, like a lot of other Eastern Turkish dishes, is supposed to be spicy.
-It’s always going to appeal to us as spicy food addicts.
+That means it’s always going to appeal to us as spicy food addicts.

 It’s basically a spicy tomato salad dip.
-The nearest thing we can think of to describe it to you is a hot salsa dip made with the freshest of ingredients.
+The nearest thing we can think of to describe it to you is a hot Turkish salsa dip made with the freshest of ingredients.

-You’ll see spicy ezme in any Turkish restaurant or lokanta that serves mezeler (starters) from their fridges.
+You’ll see spicy ezme in any Turkish restaurant or lokanta that serves mezeler (cold starters) from their fridges.

 Homemade Acılı Ezme Is The Best

 This, and the types of homemade ezme recipe you’ll find in Turkish cookery books, is much much better quality.

 For us, too much tomato puree is used rather than fresh, chopped tomato.
 And you don’t get the same texture or the refreshing flavours on your tongue that top quality tomatoes provide.

-It’s more of a paste than a salad and the taste is different, too.
-You can compare for yourself which you prefer.
+It’s more of a tomato paste than a salad and the taste is different, too.
+You can compare for yourself and decide which you prefer.